 Peavey has their very own in house made plugin called Revalver.
 The plugin is now in it’s fourth version and over the years it has gotten better and better.
 Revalver has the 6505, XXX and tons of other Peavey made products as well as their take on products from other companies.
 It’s a full amp suite so you also get tons of pedals and other fun gear to play with.
 Revalver is a must for anyone into Peavey amps.
 Revalver is due for a new version in the next while and I am excited to see where they take the software.

 Vadim Taranov at PVAmps creates terrific 32-bit windows only amp sims from reamps.
 We offer the 4950 right HERE on our website.
 It’s a sim based on the Peavey 6505.
 The 6505 might not directly be an Eddie creation but it spawned from one and it’s a Peavey product.
-Vadim also offers a few other 5150/6505 type amps that will provide a limited but solid quality tone that displays at least the key tone characteristics you are looking for.
+Vadim also offers a few other 5150/6505 type amps that will provide a limited but pretty decent quality tone that displays at least the key tone characteristics you are looking for.

 The TSE X50 was once upon a time a freeware product.
 You can still find the original X50 in 32 / 64-bit if you look for it.
 It’s no longer on the TSE website but you can find it HERE.
 However, the X50 2.4.8 is an amazing suite and it’s on a whole other level.
 It captures the 5150 tone characteristics with great detail for a great price.
 You also get an ENGL E530 sim, the impulsive impulse loader and a phenomenal selection of pedals, impulses and more.
 It might be a few years old now but it can still kick a lot of ass.
 It’s still the current champion for 5150 plugins.
 Reliable and trustworthy every time!